splunk/public-o11y-docs/synthetics/test-config/auth.rst

    #.
 In the left field (with hint text :guilabel:`Username`), enter the username for the target page.

    #.
-In the right field, enter the name of the global varialble in which you stored the password for this target page, prefixed with ``env.`` and enclosed in double curly braces.
+In the right field, enter the name of the global variable in which you stored the password for this target page, prefixed with ``env.`` and enclosed in double curly braces.
 For example, ``{{env.test1_password}}``.
 To see the list of available global variables, expand the pane on the right.

 #.
 On the browser test's configuration page, select the :guilabel:`Simple` toggle.